kukuu/AGILITY/negotiation-skills.md

 # What is Negotiation?

  Negotiation  is a process by which compromise or agreement is reached while avoiding argument and dispute.
-It must encapsulate  the principles of fairness, seeking mutual benefit and maintaining a relationship are the keys to a successful outcome.
+It must encapsulate  the principles of fairness, seeking mutual benefit and maintaining a relationship for a successful outcome.

 ## The process of negotiation includes the following stages: